tinymce/tinymce-docs/_includes/configuration/hidden-input.md

 ## hidden_input

-This option gives you the ability to disable the auto generation of hidden input fields for inline editing elements.
+The **hidden_input** option gives you the ability to disable the auto-generation of hidden input fields for inline editing elements.
 By default all inline editors have a hidden input element in which content gets saved when an `editor.save()` or `tinymce.triggerSave()` is executed.

-This can be disabled if you don't need these controls.
+The **hidden_input** option can be disabled if you don't need these controls.

 **Type:** `Boolean`